intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_quickstart.md

   export ZES_ENABLE_SYSMAN=1
   source /opt/intel/oneapi/setvars.sh
   export SYCL_CACHE_PERSISTENT=1
+  # [optional] under most circumstances, the following environment variable may improve performance, but sometimes this may also cause performance degradation
   export SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1
   # [optional] if you want to run on single GPU, use below command to limit GPU may improve performance
   export ONEAPI_DEVICE_SELECTOR=level_zero:0